jacklowrie/Juliett/README.md

 Pay attention that it will automatically find html pages udner **/src/main/webapp/**, by default, it runs index.html.

-### 3. simple deploy

-For MAC OSX, make sure maven is installed, otherwise, use:

-	sudo brew install maven

-Now, in the root directory, run:

-	sh run.sh

 If codes are good, you will have a jave application running.
 Just open your browser and open "localhost:8080", you will see the app.